OutWooods/student_directory/Codewars.md

-#Code wars Learning Objectives
+# Codewars Learning Objectives

 This is a collection of the codewars questions I have attempted.
 For each of the learning objectives.

 I've also used this as an opportunity to practise my markdown usage.

 Below are the topics, ordered by relative confidence.
+I'll also the

 Each is crossed off when I have completed 2 codewars problems on the topic.